istairbn/xlr-xldeploy-plugin/README.md

   * `applicationName` - Name of the applicaiton in the environment to get the current version of returned package ID
   * `applicationId` - Return value with the current application ID

++ Get Environment Delta (Differences between 2 Environments)
+  * `server` - Server to query
+  * `username` - Override username
+  * `password` - Override password
+  * `currentEnvironment` - ID of the environment you wish to change
+  * `mirrorEnvironment` - ID of the environment you wish to mirror
+  * `to_add` - Return list of package IDs missing from current
+  * `to_remove` - Return list of package IDs present on current which are not present on mirror

 + Does CI exist
   * `server` - Server to query